CounterpartyXCP/Documentation/Introduction/about_counterparty.md

 * _Entirely free, modular and extensible open-source software_

+**The Counterparty platform consists of several components:**

+* [counterparty-lib][] is the reference implementation of the Counterparty Protocol.

+* [counterparty-cli][] is a command line interface for counterparty-lib.

+* [counterparty-gui][] is a modular graphical interface for counterparty-lib.

+* [Counterwallet][] is a secure web wallet with client-side logins and transaction signing.
+A hosted version is available [here](http://counterwallet.io).

+* **[XCP](about_xcp.md)** is the native, deflationary token of the platform.
+It is a technical necessity, and forms a symbiosis with bitcoin.
+It is not designed to be a traditional currency per se, although it can be used as such if desired.

 ***

 Counterparty has successfully ported Ethereum's smart contracts system onto the Bitcoin blockchain, pioneering the most feature complete solution for developing decentralized applications on the Bitcoin blockchain.
 Smart contracts are agreements (or applications) whose terms and conditions are upheld by the protocol itself, and do not require arbitration by a third-party to determine their outcome.
 These agreements are secured by the blockchain, and execute automatically without intermediation or any counterparty risk.